econpy/torque/README.md

 # Requirements #

-These instructions assume you already have a LAMP-like server or have access to one.
+These instructions assume you already have a LAMP-like server (on a Linux/UNIX based host) or have access to one.
 Specifically, you'll need the following:

   * MySQL database
   * Apache webserver
   * PHP server-side scripting

+If in doubt, I'd recommend using Ubuntu 12.04 LTS.

 # Server Setup #